WebOfTrustInfo/rwot1-sf/draft-documents/satisfying-real-world-use-cases.md

 when combined with secure cryptography.

-One of the first technologies to offer the advantages of decentralization emerged 25 years ago when the advent of PGP realized a Web of Trust, which contains decentralized, cryptographically verified attestations of its users.
+One of the first technologies to offer the advantages of decentralization emerged 25 years ago when the advent of PGP realized a Web of Trust that contained decentralized, cryptographically verified attestations of its users.
 Unfortunately, failures of UX design confined the spread of PGP to highly technical communities.